Segun Arinze: Career

-Segun Arinze started his career professionally as a singer and an actor.
-It was singing that first shot him into prominence, and that was after the release of his debut album, Dream, which was not particularly a commercial success.
-He started his acting career in Ilorin.
-Outside acting movies, Segun also is an acting coach and currently works with a prestigious African international film festival passing his knowledge on to the next generation of actors.
+Arinze started his career professionally as a singer and an actor.
+Music first brought him to prominence following the release of his debut album, Dream, which was not a commercial success.
+He began his acting career in Ilorin.

+He is popularly known as "Black Arrow" from his role in the 1996 film Silent Night directed by Chico Ejiro.

+In addition to acting, Arinze is an acting coach and works with an African international film festival mentoring younger actors.